saha96/Hangman-Online/README.md

 # Hangman-Online
-Simple hangman game built using HTML,CSS and JQUERY
+Simple hangman game built using HTML,CSS and Jquery